davidesqalv/graph-search-csharp-windows-app/README.md

 # Graph Search Windows App in C#
+Made with Visual Studio C# a long time ago

 Windows Forms app that allows to perform Breadth First Search and Depth First Search on a graph the user inputs

+Graphs are declared as an object with all the functions contained within (because C# = OOP)

+Main code is in Form1.cs

 Nodes and then connections are inserted.
 Just click on the selection button to get the list of nodes in either search algorithm

-Made with Visual Studio C# a long time ago